Succinct Explanations With Cascading Decision Trees: Cascading Decision Trees

 The time complexity of cascading decision tree algorithm is bounded by the size of the training set.
-Suppose the training time for building classic decision trees is a function of the number of the training samples, $\ensuremath{\mathnormal{n}}$ and the number of features $\ensuremath{\mathnormal{k}}$.
-We use the decision tree module in scikit-learn\footnote{https://scikit-learn.org/stable/} as our base classic decision tree inducer, which is built upon the CART~\cite{Breiman84Classification} method.
+Suppose the training time for building classic decision trees is a function of the number of the training samples, $\ensuremath{\mathnormal{n}}$ and the number of features $\ensuremath{\mathnormal{d}}$.
+We use the decision tree module in scikit-learn~\cite{scikit-learn} as our base classic decision tree inducer, which is built upon the CART~\cite{Breiman84Classification} method.
 Since features are recursively reused in every decision node based on a numerical splitting criterion, the depth of the decision tree is bounded by the number of the training samples $\ensuremath{\mathnormal{n}}$ in our model.
-Therefore, the time complexity for building one base decision tree is bounded by $\mathcal{O}(n^2k)$.
+Therefore, the time complexity for building one base decision tree is bounded by $\mathcal{O}(n^2d)$.

-According to our cascading decision trees algorithm\ref{algo:train}, after building one decision subtree, samples that are classified as \texttt{True Positive} are removed from the next round of decision subtree construction.
+According to our cascading decision trees Algorithm~\ref{algo:train}, after building one decision subtree, samples that are classified as \texttt{True Positive} are removed from the next round of decision subtree construction.
 In the worst case, every time, only one \texttt{True Positive} is classified in the current decision tree.
-The time complexity for building the next cascading decision subtree is in $\mathcal{O}((n-$\ensuremath{\mathnormal{1}}$)^2k)$.
-Therefore, the overall cascading decision trees training time $\ensuremath{\mathnormal{T}}$ is bounded by: $\mathcal{O}(\sum_{m=1}^{n}m^2k) = \mathcal{O}(\frac{n(n+1)(2n+1)}{6}k) = \mathcal{O}(n^3k)$.
+The time complexity for building the next cascading decision subtree is in $\mathcal{O}(n^2d)$.
+Therefore, the overall cascading decision trees training time $\ensuremath{\mathnormal{T}}$ is bounded by: $\mathcal{O}(\sum_{m=1}^{n}m^2d) = \mathcal{O}(\frac{n(n+1)(2n+1)}{6}d) = \mathcal{O}(n^3d)$.

-\para{Testing Cascading Decision Trees.} Our cascading decision trees testing process is described in Algorithm~\ref{algo:test}.
-In the procedure \text{Test}, we run all decision trees sequentially, and we report the decision path of that tree only as our explanation path.
+\para{Cascading Decision Trees Inference.} Our cascading decision trees testing process is described in Algorithm~\ref{algo:test} in the supplementary material.
+In the procedure \text{Test}, we run all decision trees sequentially, and we report the decision path of only the classifying subtree as our explanation path.
+We also take the missing value into consideration.
+If in current decision tree we meet any missing value, we will skip the current decision tree and goes to the next decision tree.